balacode/one-file-pdf/README.md

 The main idea behind this project was:
 *"How small can I make a PDF generator for it to still be useful for 80% of common PDF generation needs?"*

-The result is a single .go file with less than 1999 lines of code.
+The result is a single .go file with less than 1999 lines of code, about 400 of which are color and glyph-size constants, and ~350 are comments.

 - All the basics for generating PDF documents, enough for generating mundane business reports.
-- It's easier to learn about the internals of the PDF format with a smaller library.
+- It's easier to learn about the internals of the PDF format with a small, concise library.
 - The current version of the file is indicated in the header (the timestamp).

 ### To Install: